boooooommmmmm/COMP90050-Advanced-Database-System/week5.md

 #### Degree1:

 * No SLOCK for reading.
 Reading no need for waiting.
+* No two phase, no well formed, no lock for reading
 * Two phase for excusive lock
 * It is sensitive the following conflicts:
   * write->write;